Skip to main content

 • FileList: In case of using the api images list, only a list of strings to describe the allowed images to download

 Full JSON example of a TelemetryData (can be retrieved with /api/telemetry/latest for example).
-Here some data is repeated, this is still partially work-in-progress, but in the datatype complete the wole set of available data is here.

 {